subsquid/specs/network-rfc/11_portal_api.md

 ]
 ```

-#### `GET /datasets/<dataset>/metadata`
+### `GET /datasets/<dataset>/metadata`

+Responds with the information describing the dataset as a JSON object.
+Contains at least the following fields:
+- `dataset` — the default name used to reference this dataset.
+- `aliases` — an array of alternative names that can be used interchangeably with the default name, e.g., in the HTTP endpoints.
-Responds with the information describing the dataset.
-Notably, contains the `real_time` field, indicating whether the portal supports the real-time mode for this dataset.
+- `real_time`, indicating whether the portal has real-time data for this dataset.
+- `start_block` — the block number of the first known block in the dataset.
+The client should not request any blocks below this number.

 Response example:
 ```json